noword/EXAPUNKS-Localize/README.md

 It will traverse directory ``PackedContent``, convert all .tex files to .png into the directory ``out``.

 Pick up the images what you want to modify.
+(No need for ``half``'s, we will generate them automatically.)

 Put them all to the ``new`` dirctory, keep the some directory struct.